 Cardiac performance after recovery depends largely on how much functioning myocardium survives the acute attack.
 Acute damage adds to scars from previous infarcts.
 When > 50% of left ventricular mass is damaged, prolonged survival is unusual.

-Killip Classification and Mortality Rate of Acute Myocardial Infarction*
+Killip Classification of Acute Myocardial Infarction*

 Mortality Risk at 30 Days in STEMI